cs50/cs50.readthedocs.io/code.md

 ## FAQ

+### I can't type anything in the terminal

+If you can't type anything in the terminal, please do the followings:

+1. Click the Settings icon (the gear icon on the bottom-left icon)
+2. Search for "terminal.integrated.gpuAcceleration"
+3. Click "Workspace"
+4. Set it to "off"

 ### Getting "command not found" error in terminal

 First, double-check that you are typing in the command correctly.
 Not only must the command be typed exactly as instructed, but spaces and capitalization must be exact as well.